What is Xatmep?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of methotrexate can be fatal.

-What should I avoid while taking methotrexate?
+What should I avoid while taking Xatmep?

-Methotrexate side effects
+Xatmep side effects

-Stop using methotrexate and call your doctor at once if you have:
+Xatmep can cause serious or fatal side effects.
+Call your doctor at once if you have:

-blood in your urine or stools;
+vomiting, diarrhea, blood in your urine or stools;

-pale skin, easy bruising, unusual bleeding, weakness, feeling light-headed or short of breath;
+low blood cell counts--fever, chills, tiredness, mouth sores, skin sores, easy bruising, unusual bleeding, pale skin, cold hands and feet, feeling light-headed or short of breath;

 Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Tell your doctor about all your other medicines, especially: